ManishMaurya11/django_sql2/ReadMe.txt

-1. Made mysql schema named 'tryout' in mysql workbench
+1. mysql schema named 'tryout' can be mmade by running sql script in sql_file folder named 'create_schema_'tryout''.

-2. open pycharm project, and in settings.py -> DATABASE -> USER and PASS is user specific
+2. open this project, and in settings.py -> DATABASE -> USER and PASS is user specific.

+3. running migration on project will create the tables.

-3. sample data can be entered through mysql workbench in tables
+3. now sample data can be entered through sql script in sql_file folder named 'sample_data_for_'tryout''

-4. this project is on Django RESTapi, CRUD operations can be done o the database.
+4. this project is on Django RESTapi, CRUD operations can be done on the database.